x

 Martin told police a driver hit his car as he was going southbound on I-35W near East Morningside Drive Sept.
 3 and drove off, so he followed the truck, according to police.
 Martin told police the driver of the Ford F-150 tried to ram into his car and he shot at the man driving the truck multiple times, according to police.

-According to the warrant, the other driver, Samuel Christopher, told police he was not aware of any collision, but noticed Martin closely following him, constantly changing lanes to stay behind his vehicle.
+According to Martin's warrant, the other driver, Samuel Christopher, told police he was not aware of any collision, but noticed Martin closely following him, constantly changing lanes to stay behind his vehicle.
 Unaware Martin was a police officer, he tried to get away, but Martin sped past him and pulled his vehicle in front of Christopher, causing his truck to collide with Martin's vehicle, according to the warrant.

 After the crash, Christopher reportedly told police he tried to drive away as Martin had got out with the handgun, at which point Martin shot at him three times, the warrant stated.